PaloAltoNetworks/ReferenceArchitectures/README.md

  - **Deployment Guide For Microsoft Azure - Shared Design Model**

  ### Azure-1FW-3-interfaces-existing-environment-BS
- This template is used for Inbound firewalls in the Single VNet Design Model (Dedicated Inbound Option) with automated bootstrapping.
- This template is used for Inbound firewalls in the Scaled Design Model with automated bootstrapping.
  A firewall with (1) management interface and (2) dataplane interfaces is deployed.

+ This template is used automatic bootstrapping with:
+ - Inbound firewalls in the Single VNet Design Model (Dedicated Inbound Option).
+ - Inbound firewalls in the Scaled Design Model.

   ### Azure-1FW-3-interfaces-existing-environment
- This template is used for Inbound firewalls in the Single VNet Design Model (Dedicated Inbound Option).
- This template is used for Inbound firewalls in the Scaled Design Model.
  A firewall with (1) management interface and (2) dataplane interfaces is deployed.

+ This template is used for:
+ - Inbound firewalls in the Single VNet Design Model (Dedicated Inbound Option).
+ - Inbound firewalls in the Scaled Design Model.

   ### Azure-1FW-4-interfaces-existing-environment-BS
- This template is used for Outbound/East-West/Backhaul firewalls in the Single VNet Design Model (Dedicated Inbound Option) with automated bootstrapping.
- This template is used for firewalls in the Single VNet Design Model (Common Firewall Option) with automated bootstrapping.
- This template is used for Outbound/East-West/Backhaul firewalls in the Scaled Design Model with automated bootstrapping.
- This templates is also used for firewalls in the Shared Design model with automated bootstrapping.
   A firewall with (1) management interface and (3) dataplane interfaces is deployed.

+ This template is used for automatic bootstrapping with:
+ - Outbound/East-West/Backhaul firewalls in the Single VNet Design Model (Dedicated Inbound Option).
+ - Firewalls in the Single VNet Design Model (Common Firewall Option).
+ - Outbound/East-West/Backhaul firewalls in the Scaled Design Model.
+ - Firewalls in the Shared Design model.

  ### Azure-1FW-4-interfaces-existing-environment
- This template is used for firewalls in the Transit VNet Design Model.
- This template is used for Outbound/East-West/Backhaul firewalls in the Single VNet Design Model (Dedicated Inbound Option).
- This template is used for firewalls in the Single VNet Design Model (Common Firewall Option).
- This template is used for Outbound/East-West/Backhaul firewalls in the Scaled Design Model.
- This templates is also used for firewalls in the Shared Design Model.
   A firewall with (1) management interface and (3) dataplane interfaces is deployed.

+  This template is used for:
+ - Firewalls in the Transit VNet Design Model.
+ - Outbound/East-West/Backhaul firewalls in the Single VNet Design Model (Dedicated Inbound Option).
+ - Firewalls in the Single VNet Design Model (Common Firewall Option).
+ - Outbound/East-West/Backhaul firewalls in the Scaled Design Model.
+ - Firewalls in the Shared Design Model.

   Specific details on the options and requirements for each template are covered in the respective README files.

 If you have feedback or suggestions, send us an email at referencearchitectures@paloaltonetworks.com